 polymer

 A polymer is an open-source JavaScript library developed by Google that can be used to create website elements without accessing a complex level.
-In addition, it supports unidirectional and bidirectional data connections, which extends the application area.
+In addition, it supports unidirectional and bidirectional data connections, which extend the application area.

 Aurelia